FelixSchoen/ParlorPlace/backend/guide/WEREWOLF_CHARACTER_CREATION.md

   iconString = "action";
   break;
 ```

+For `WerewolfRoleType`, make sure to add an icon conforming to the string value of the role.
+Icons are defined in `app.component.ts`.
+Furthermore, add the role to the array in `WerewolfRoleTypeUtil`.

 Furthermore, add fitting `WerewolfVoiceLineType`s - keep in mind that the actual voice line files have to be added as well, more on that later.